openstack/openstack-manuals/doc/common/glossary.rst

       design summit took place in Portland, Oregon, US and Havana is an unincorporated community in Oregon.

-   heat
-      Codename for the :term:`Orchestration service
-      <Orchestration service (heat)>`.

-   Heat Orchestration Template (HOT)

-      Heat input in the format native to OpenStack.

    health monitor

       Determines whether back-end members of a VIP pool can